GiorgosLillis/Hosted_Portfolio/readme.md

 - Clean, responsive design with no template
 - Contact form with email service
-- reCAPTCHA (Google) support to prevent spam
+- reCAPTCHAv3 (Google), a CAPTCHA service that helps prevent spam by analyzing user interactions without requiring user input, ensuring a seamless user experience
 - Three color modes switch
 - Animated sections as they appear in view with AOS library
 - Accessibility tools including ARIA roles